 How to Make Your Own Body Voltage Meter

-Body Voltage testing is the most accurate and useful method for measuring the ELF Electric Fields emitted from power lines, wiring, lights and appliances - and how they are "picked up" by your body.
+Body voltage testing is the most most sensitive, useful and accurate method for measuring the ELF Electric Fields from power lines, wiring, lights and appliances - and how they are "picked up" by your body.

 Table of Contents

 - Part A. How to Make Your Own Test Meter

 - A1.
 The Three Basic Parts of Your BV Meter

 - A2.
 List of Parts You Will Need to Get